-When looking to purchase property in North Cyprus it’s nice to know what the local area’s are like and what they offer.
-Here is a brief look at the different locations to give you an idea of the joys that await you once you start your new life in your North Cyprus home.
+When looking to purchase property in North Cyprus it’s nice to know what the local area’s are like and offer.
+Here is a brief look at the different locations to give you an idea.Once you start your new life in your North Cyprus home.

 Central Kyrenia (Girne)

-With the magnificent historic castle overlooking the picturesque harbour, displaying over 6000 years of breathtaking history, the atmospheric Kyrenia harbour is the gemstone of Northern Cyprus.
-The horseshoe shaped harbour is home to the traditional fishing boats and yachts, along with the old style tourist boats, to be taken in whilst enjoying a beautiful meal or a cold beverage.
+With the magnificent historic castle overlooking the picturesque harbor, displaying over 6000 years of history.
+Kyrenia harbor is the gemstone of Northern Cyprus.
+The horseshoe-shaped harbor is home to the traditional fishing boats and yachts.
+Along with the old style tourist boats, to be taken in whilst enjoying a beautiful meal or a cold beverage.

-The horseshoe consists of restaurants, bars, water sports facilities, boat trip excursion stands, and the best atmosphere hosted by the much warm hearted locals.
-Don’t forget to try the local drink “Raki” as well and for the ladies it has to be the famous brandy sour!
+The horseshoe consists of restaurants, bars, water sports facilities, boat trip excursion stands, and the best atmosphere hosted by the much warm-hearted locals.

-The exclusive area of Zeytinlik, the village of olives, is set in a tranquil rural position above Kyrenia and is overlooked by the spectacular St Hilarion Castle.
-A panoramic view from the village means that you can watch the sunrise over the Karpaz and then set over the Mediterranean Sea in the West.
-With its central location just outside Kyrenia, you are never far away from a choice of shops, bars and restaurants.
+In the exclusive area of Zeytinlik, the village of olives is set in a tranquil rural position above Kyrenia.
+Overlooked by the spectacular St Hilarion Castle.
+A panoramic view from the village means that you can watch the sunrise over the Karpaz.
+Then set over the Mediterranean Sea in the West.
+With its central location just outside Kyrenia, you are never far away from a choice of shops, bars, and restaurants.

 West Kyrenia (Girne)

-Home to some of the most dramatic mountain views in the Mediterranean, this also allows for some stunning sea views, and all locations have a good selection of quality restaurants and bars within easy walking distance.
+Home to some of the most dramatic mountain views in the Mediterranean, this also allows for some stunning sea views.
+All locations have a good selection of quality restaurants and bars within easy walking distance.

-There are many beach clubs on the West coast including Escape, Kervansary and Camelot.
-These are the most popular ones and provide a number of exhilarating water sports with sandy beaches and rocky coves to suit all the family.
-If you are looking for something more peaceful the unspoilt coves of Karsiyaka and Kayala may be just for you.
+There are many beach clubs on the West coast including Escape, Kervansary, and Camelot.
+These are the most popular ones and provide a number of exhilarating water sports with sandy beaches to suit all the family.
+If you are looking for something more peaceful the unspoiled coves of Karsiyaka and Kayala may be just for you.

-Situated just 10km West of Kyrenia is the very popular area of Alsancak where you will find something to do for all the family.
-There are number of well managed beach resorts including Camelot and Escape, all offering water sports, good food and club nights for the younger ones.
-Alsancak boasts some of the finest restaurants on the island including European, Indian, French, Italian and many local restaurants serving Meze and Kebab.
+Situated West of Kyrenia is the popular area of Alsancak where you will find something to do for all the family.
+There is a number of well-managed beach resorts including Camelot and Escape.
+Offering water sports, good food and club nights for the younger ones.
+Alsancak boasts some of the finest restaurants on the island including European, Indian, French, Italian and many local restaurants.

-Alsancak is one of the most popular area’s for people who live her all year around with an English school in the village, plus many banks, supermarkets and bars close by.
+Alsancak is one of the most popular areas for people who live here all year around.
+With an English school in the village, plus many banks, supermarkets and bars close by.

-The village lies on the mountain side above Kyrenia and nestles between the foothills of the Besparmak Mountain range and the crusader castle of St Hilarion.
-The village of Karmi, now Karaman, fell into disrepair after 1974 until the village was declared a special tourist area and the houses were leased to mainly British and German nationals to renovate.
+This village lies on the mountainside above Kyrenia and nestles between the foothills of the Besparmak Mountain range.
+The crusader castle of St Hilarion.
+The village of Karmi, now Karaman, fell into disrepair after 1974 until the village was declared a special tourist area.
+When the houses were leased to mainly British and German nationals to renovate.
 Today it is a tranquil paradise hidden in the hillside.

-Once a small sleepy village, Ayyrogi (Karaoglanoglu) has grown to be a thriving and sought after location situated about 5km to the west of Kyrenia.
+Once a small sleepy village, Ayyrogi (Karaoglanoglu) has grown to be a thriving and sought after location.
+Situated about 5km to the west of Kyrenia.
 Ayyrogi was renamed Karaoganoglu in memory of Col. Karaoglanoglu who was one of the first Turkish soldiers to fall during the peace mission of July 1974.
-The village is famous for its lemon and olive groves which sprawl the hills and the fields.
-In the recent years several hotels and restaurants have emerged on the coastline with extra care taken not to spoil the area’s natural beauty.
+Karaoglanoglu village is famous for its lemon and olive groves which sprawl the hills and the fields.
+In the recent years, several hotels and restaurants have emerged on the coastline with extra care taken not to spoil the area’s natural beauty.

-The picturesque area of Karsiyaka affords stunning views of the highest mountain in the Besparmak Range.
-It is an up and coming area with a quantity of shops and good quality restaurants along the coastal road and in the village centre.
-The mountains in Karsiyaka provide ramblers with a choice of spectacular trails.
-As well as stunning views this area also benefits from a number of unspoilt sandy coves.
+Picturesque area of Karsiyaka affords stunning views of the highest mountain in the Besparmak Range.
+It is an up and coming area with a number of shops and good quality restaurants along the coastal road and in the village center.
+These mountains in Karsiyaka provide ramblers with a choice of spectacular trails.
+As well as stunning views this area also benefits from a number of unspoiled sandy coves.

-Follow the winding road along the mountain side to the village of Kayalar with its stunning panoramic coastline views.
+Follow the winding road along the mountainside to the village of Kayalar with its stunning panoramic coastline views.
 Discover the numerous secret beaches hidden by the rugged cliff tops.
-This area is an unspoilt nature lovers paradise.
+This area is an unspoiled nature lovers paradise.

 East Kyrenia (Girne)

-Looking south the East coast is also famous for its unspoilt nature with panoramic mountain views making this one of the most perfect areas of the island to unwind.
-It is a walker’s paradise with many colourful species of wild orchids and flowers dotting the landscape.
+Looking south the East coast is also famous for its unspoiled nature with panoramic mountain views making this one of the most perfect areas of the island to unwind.
+It is a walker’s paradise with many colorful species of wild orchids and flowers dotting the landscape.

 Approximately 25km East of Kyrenia, there are two beautiful untouched villages, the village of Bahçeli on the mountainside and neighboring Kuçuk Erenköy on the coast, which is soon to play host to a new 520 berth Port Cyprium Marina.
 There are a number of interesting restaurants some of which are perched on the cliff edge below Esentepe Village with superb uninterrupted views of the coastline from East to West.

 A medium sized mountainside village east of Kyrenia.
 The narrow village roads wind their way up the lower slopes with Olive groves in abundance.
-It is a picturesque village offering a variety of restaurants in the village centre and surrounding areas.
-The village of Ozanköy neighbours the villages of Çatalköy and Doganköy.
+It is a picturesque village offering a variety of restaurants in the village center and surrounding areas.
+The village of Ozanköy neighbors the villages of Çatalköy and Doganköy.

 Catalkoy has always been a popular location to live ever since St Epictetus came here in the 12th century.
 Very popular with ex-patriots as well as local’s this clean village offers a good selection of restaurants and bars, as well as many shops and supermarkets along the main coastal road.

 The author’s “Bitter Lemons of Cyprus” chronicles his time in Cyprus and his adventures buying a home in Bellapais, close to the famous Bellapais Abbey.
-Whilst the abbey is certainly a ‘must see’ for visitors to Bellapais, there is much more here, including ancient crusader paths that criss-cross the mountain – not to mention an excellent selection of restaurants, bars and tavernas!
+Whilst the abbey is certainly a ‘must see’ for visitors to Bellapais, there is much more here, including ancient crusader paths that criss-cross the mountain – not to mention an excellent selection of restaurants, bars, and taverns.

-The village itself in small, yet has everything you require, and is a true example of a real traditional Turkish Cypriot village.
+The village itself is small, yet has everything you require and is a true example of a real traditional Turkish Cypriot village.
 Close by is Kucuk Erenköy which is the site for the new Port Cyprium Marina Project – due for completion in 2011.

-Situated just to the North is the fishing harbour of Bogaz where restaurants overlook the boats at night – relax under the stars with some good Turkish Cypriot food and a nice cold pint of Efes (Turkish Beer).
+Situated just to the North is the fishing harbor of Bogaz where restaurants overlook the boats at night.
+Relax under the stars with some good Turkish Cypriot food and a nice cold pint of Efes (Turkish Beer).

-Spectacular unspoilt landscapes where turtles lay their eggs and donkey’s roam wild.
+Spectacular unspoiled landscapes where turtles lay their eggs and donkey’s roam wild.
 In the East, in the district of Iskele, the finger of the Karpaz Panhandle points to Syria.
-This is both a remote and astoundingly beautiful landscape with deserted beaches and ancient villages with once-grand basilicas, tombs and ruins which bear testament to the area’s glorious past.
+This is both a remote and astoundingly beautiful landscape with deserted beaches and ancient villages with once-grand basilicas, tombs, and ruins which bear testament to the area’s glorious past.